-Years ended December 31, 2021 2020 2019 Balance, beginning of year \$ 11,721 \$ 8,502 \$ 10,001 Additions for current period tax positions 631 3,216 654 Additions for prior period tax positions 2,588 3 - Reductions for prior period tax positions (367) - (2,153) Balance, end of year \$ 14,573 \$ 11,721 \$ 8,502
+Years ended December 31, 2022 2021 2020 Balance, beginning of year \$ 14,573 \$ 11,721 \$ 8,502 Additions for current period tax positions 1,471 631 3,216 Additions for prior period tax positions 2,331 2,588 3 Reductions for prior period tax positions (1,283) (367) Balance, end of year \$ 17,092 \$ 14,573 \$ 11,721

-The Company recognizes any interest and penalties related to uncertain tax positions as a component of income tax expense.
-Interest and penalties related to uncertain tax positions were an expense of \$(0.1) million, expense of \$(1.5) million and benefit of \$0.2 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-As of December 31, 2021 and 2020, the Company had \$2.5 million and \$2.4 million of accrued interest and penalties related to uncertain tax positions recorded as other long-term liabilities.
+The Company recognizes any interest and penalties related to income tax as a component of income tax expense.
+Interest and penalties related to uncertain tax positions were an expense of (1.3) million, (0.1) million and (1.5) million for the years ended December 31, 2022, 2021 and 2020, respectively.
+As of December 31, 2022 and 2021, the Company had 3.8 million and 2.5 million of accrued interest and penalties related to uncertain tax positions recorded as other long-term liabilities.

 Liabilities for uncertain tax positions may change from year-to-year based on various factors, including, but not limited to, favorable or unfavorable resolution of tax audits or disputes, expiration of relevant statutes of limitations, changes in tax laws or changes to the interpretation of existing tax laws due to new legislative guidance or court rulings, or new uncertain tax positions taken on recently filed tax returns.
 Although the Company has recorded liabilities against all tax benefits resulting from tax positions which, in management's judgment, are more likely than not to be successful if challenged by the relevant tax authorities in the future, the Company cannot provide assurance as to the final tax liability related to its tax positions as it is not possible to predict with certainty the ultimate outcome of any related tax disputes.
-Thus, it is reasonably possible that the ultimate tax liabilities related to such tax positions could substantially exceed recorded liabilities related to such tax positions, resulting in a material adverse effect on the Company's earnings and cash flows from operations.
+Thus, it is reasonably possible that the ultimate tax liabilities related to such tax positions, resulting in a material adverse effect on the Company's earnings and cash flows from operations.